mariered0/mariered0/README.md

 ### Hi there 👋

+I'm currently studying software engineering at Springboard.

+:mailbox: How to reach me: https://www.linkedin.com/in/marie-hank/

 <!--
 **mariered0/mariered0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.